Younis Bahri: Post WWII

 Younis worked in the Berlin Arab Radio Station that invited free Arab countries from English and French occupations.
-He had special bonds with Amin Al Husseini, Palestine's Mufti, and the Iraqi minister Rashid Ali al-Gaylani Bacha, who were allies of the Germans against the British.
+He had special bonds with Amin Al Husseini, Palestine's Mufti, and the Iraqi minister Rashid Ali al-Gaylani, who were allies of the Germans against the British.
 He attacked the British in his speeches on the radio, which the British responded to by saying that he was without principles.
 After the Nazi defeat in WWII, he went to France, then to Morocco, then Jordan.
 He came back to Baghdad, and traveled soon after to Lebanon in 1955, where he was well-known and loved.
 He stayed in Beirut for a while, where he was best friends with the famous journalist Gebran Toueini (owner of An-Nahr newspaper).
 He then left Beirut to visit Syria and Jordan, then Egypt at the request of the new Egyptian leadership after the revolution of 1956.
 President Gamal Abdel Nasser and Anwar Sadat celebrated him.
 When news of his visit to Egypt reached Iraq, the Hashemites in Iraq and Jordan feared that he would have a media role against the regimes in Iraq and Jordan.
 The two leaders asked for him, informing him that they would forgive him if he apologized to them, and that they would recruit him.
 He indeed came back to Iraq where he apologized and was forgiven for all the insults he uttered against them on his radio station.
 He was also recruited to work in a radio station preaching against the Egyptian media.
 Two days after his arrival in Baghdad, the July 14 revolution began.
 He was imprisoned because he was thought to be supporting colonization.
 He was arrested for seven months and sentenced to death, which later turned into a life sentence for insufficient evidence against him.
 He was then released in 1959, and worked as a cook in a restaurant in Baghdad.
 He aimed to gather politicians in his restaurant.
-He fled the country again because he was still against the regime, and came back after the February 8, 1963 revolution.
+He fled the country again as he still opposed the regime, and came back after the Ramadan Revolution.
 He then published a book about the revolution under the name "Agarid Rabih", and was called after by the president Abdul Salam Arif to be honored.
 About his time in and out of prison, he wrote: "I was once looking at a communist library, when an officer approached me and asked if I was Younis the Sailor.
 I answered 'Yes', and he pointed to a military vehicle.
 I got in, and we drove off to the Ministry of Defense.
 There, I was asked by the lead investigator who showed me a letter: ’Do you know whose handwriting this is?'.
 I said: 'This is my second son's handwriting, Saad'.
 He told me to sit down and showed me the letter.
 I read: 'Dear Military Leader, in the name of the national resistance, I oppose the release of my father Yunis the Sailor.
 This man was a British spy in Berlin, who then moved to Paris and became a spy to the French.
 My father is a double spy, a gambler and a sinner, and he deserves to be put in jail for life... or to die.
 Signed by Saad Yunis the Sailor."